5 months by cncdivi

 Total Guide to CNC Jigs, Fixtures, and Workholding Solutions for Mills

-Workholding is the generic term for any device used to firmly hold your workpiece while machining it.
+Workholding is the generic term for any device used to firmly hold your workpiece to the CNC machine while machining it.

 Closely related terms are “jigs” and “fixtures.”

 A fixture holds your workpiece while it is being cut.
 A jig holds the workpiece and also guides the cutter.
-Given CNC, there’s little need for jigs as the g-code guides the cutter, so the term is largely related to manual machining.
+Given CNC machining, there’s little need for jigs as the g-code guides the cutter, so the term is largely related to manual machining.

-“Fixtures” are colloquially workholding solutions that are custom made for a particular part or situation.
+“Fixtures” are colloquially workholding manufacturing tools that are custom made for a particular part or situation.

 There are two components to workholding: